Publications

 We review the properties of hyperbolic metamaterials and show that they are promising candidates as substrates for nanoimaging, nanosensing, fluorescence engineering, and controlling thermal emission.
 Hyperbolic metamaterials can support unique bulk modes, tunable surface plasmon polaritons, and surface hyperbolic states (Dyakonov plasmons) that can be used for a variety of applications.
 We compare the effective medium predictions with practical realizations of hyperbolic metamaterials to show their potential for radiative decay engineering, bioimaging, subsurface sensing, metaplasmonics, and super-Planckian thermal emission.

-Guo, Yu, Cristian L. Cortes, Sean Molesky, and Zubin Jacob.
-2012.
-“Broadband super-Planckian thermal emission from hyperbolic metamaterials”.
-Applied Physics Letters.
+Y. Guo, C. L. Cortes, S. Molesky, and Z. Jacob, “Broadband super-Planckian thermal emission from hyperbolic metamaterials”, Applied Physics Letters, 2012.

 We develop the fluctuational electrodynamics of metamaterials with hyperbolic dispersion and show the existence of broadband thermal emission beyond the black body limit in the near field.
 This arises due to the thermal excitation of unique bulk metamaterial modes, which do not occur in conventional media.
 We consider a practical realization of the hyperbolic metamaterial and estimate that the effect will be observable using the characteristic dispersion (topological transitions) of the metamaterial states.
 Our work paves the way for engineering the near-field thermal emission using metamaterials.